Computational complexity of mathematical operations

 The following tables list the computational complexity of various algorithms for common mathematical operations.

 Here, complexity refers to the time complexity of performing computations on a multitape Turing machine.
 See big O notation for an explanation of the notation used.

 Note: Due to the variety of multiplication algorithms, $M(n)$ below stands in for the complexity of the chosen multiplication algorithm.

 Arithmetic functions

 This table lists the complexity of mathematical operations on integers.

+On stronger computational models, specifically a pointer machine and consequently also a unit-cost random-access machine it is possible to multiply two n-bit numbers in time O(n).

 Algebraic functions

+Here we consider operations over polynomials and n denotes their degree; for the coefficients we use a unit-cost model, ignoring the number of bits in a number.
+In practice this means that we assume them to be machine integers.
+For this section $M(n)$ indicates the time needed for multiplying two polynomials of degree at most $n$.

 Special functions

 Many of the methods in this section are given in Borwein & Borwein.

 Elementary functions

 The elementary functions are constructed by composing arithmetic operations, the exponential function ($\exp$), the natural logarithm ($\log$), trigonometric functions ($\sin, \cos$), and their inverses.
 The complexity of an elementary function is equivalent to that of its inverse, since all elementary functions are analytic and hence invertible by means of Newton's method.
 In particular, if either $\exp$ or $\log$ in the complex domain can be computed with some complexity, then that complexity is attainable for all other elementary functions.

 Below, the size $n$ refers to the number of digits of precision at which the function is to be evaluated.